isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Ri-typed"></a> I.4: Make interfaces precisely and strongly typed

 Reason: Types are the simplest and best documentation, have well-defined meaning, and are guaranteed to be checked at compile time.
-Also, precisely typed code often optimize better.
+Also, precisely typed code is often optimized better.

 **Example; don't**: Consider